THE VEGAN MOVEMENT

 Most people grew up consuming animals and animal products, and have continued to do so for their entire lives because of family traditions, ingrained cultural habits, convenience, and sensory pleasures.

 Furthermore, when we were children, adults we loved and respected told us that consuming flesh, organs, and bodily secretions (dairy and eggs) was not just acceptable, but also healthy, necessary, humane, and guilt-free.
-We believed them, and we learned to block out the suffering of the animals, even though we maintain that we are animal lovers.
-At a very young age, harming, exploiting, and killing animals became a habitual part of life for most people, which is sustained because of the deceptive and devious marketing that constantly bombards us every day.
+We believed them, and we learned to block out the suffering of the animals, even though we maintained that we were animal lovers.
+At a very young age, harming, exploiting, and killing animals became a habitual (but unconscious) part of life for most people, which is sustained because of the deceptive and devious marketing that constantly bombards us every day.
 And all of this happens because our brains are actually hard-wired to prevent us from focusing on what causes the paradoxical discord of cognitive dissonance.

-A BUILT-IN DEFENSE MECHANISM FOR MORAL DILEMMAS
+COGNITIVE DISSONANCE: A BUILT-IN DEFENSE MECHANISM FOR MORAL DILEMMAS

 American psychologist Leon Festinger proposed the theory of cognitive dissonance in the 1950s.
 Research shows that when people have a core belief or value, and they are then presented with new information that conflicts with that core belief or value, they tend to reject the new information and cling to their original core belief or value—even if the new information is rational, readily available, irrefutably backed up by concrete evidence, and right in front of their eyes!